Home » Dinners » High-Protein Eggplant Lasagna

 A glass bowl containing beaten eggs, shredded cheese, and ricotta cheese on a light textured surface.

-In a medium bowl, beat eggs, then stir in ricotta and parmesan cheese.
+Step 3: In a medium bowl, beat eggs, then stir in ricotta and parmesan cheese.

 Three slices of roasted eggplant are layered over a tomato-based sauce in a square glass baking dish on a light textured surface.